-- Obtained an understanding of the design and implementation of controls in place over the completeness and validity in relation to revenue recognition, specifically, the controls in place at the servicing agents over the timely identification of maturities and the controls in place at the Investment Manager and Administrator in respect of recognition of maturities. - Evaluated the Company's accounting policies for revenue recognition in accordance with the requirements of UK adopted International Accounting Standards and in accordance with the Statement of recommended Practice ('SORP') issued by Association of Investment Companies (AIC). - Tested the occurrence of investment income by selecting a sample of maturities of life settlement portfolio from the portfolio trust report provided by the administrator and checking the associated income to third party sources, including tracing a sample of matured policies back to servicing agent's initial notice of death. - Gained assurance over the completeness of maturities by obtaining a confirmation of all active policies as at the year end date from the independent servicing agents and comparing this listing against the active policies per the portfolio trust report to identify any maturities which had not been recognised.
-Additionally, we obtained a sample of maturities declared in 2023, agreeing these maturities to source documentation and identifying whether the maturities were recorded in the correct accounting period. - For both revenue and capital income, we selected a sample and agreed to supporting documentation to assess whether the items were appropriately classified and presented in the financial statements in accordance with the Company's accounting policies.
+- Obtained an understanding of the design and implementation of controls in place over the completeness and validity in relation to revenue recognition, specifically, the controls in place at the custodians over the timely identification of maturities and the controls in place at the Investment Manager and Administrator in respect of recognition of maturities. - Evaluated the Company's accounting policies for revenue recognition in accordance with the requirements of UK adopted International Accounting Standards and in accordance with the Statement of Recommended Practice ("SORP") issued by Association of Investment Companies ("AIC") and tested its consistent application on revenue recognition during the year. - Tested the occurrence of investment income by selecting a sample of maturities of life settlement portfolio from the portfolio trust report provided by the administrator and checking the associated income to third party sources, including tracing a sample of matured policies back to custodian's initial notice of death. - Gained assurance over the completeness of maturities by obtaining a confirmation of all active policies as at the year end date from the independent custodians and comparing this listing against the active policies per the portfolio trust report to identify any maturities which had not been recognised.
+Additionally, we obtained a sample of maturities declared in 2023, agreeing these maturities to source documentation and identifying whether the maturities were recorded in the correct accounting period. - For both revenue and capital income, we agreed to supporting documentation to assess whether the items were appropriately classified and presented in the Financial Statements in accordance with the Company's accounting policies.

-Key observations:
+Key observations